INTRODUCTION

 The problem with nij cultivation

 The planters found it difficult to expand the area under nij cultivation.
 Indigo could be cultivated only on fertile lands, and these were all already densely populated.
 Only small plots scattered over the landscape could be acquired.
 Planters needed large areas in compact blocks to cultivate indigo in plantations.
 Where could they get such land from?
-They attempted to lease in the land around the indigo factory, and evict the peasants from the area.
+They attempted to lease the land around the indigo factory and evict the peasants from the area.
 But this always led to conflicts and tension.
-Nor was labour easy to mobilise.
+Nor was labor easy to mobilize.
 A large plantation required a vast number of hands to operate.
-And labour was needed precisely at a time when peasants were usually busy with their rice cultivation.
+Labor was needed precisely at a time when peasants were usually busy with their rice cultivation.

 Indigo on the land of ryots

-Under the ryoti system, the planters forced the ryots to sign a contract, an agreement (satta).
+Under the ryoti system, the planters forced the ryots to sign a contract, an agreement (Satta).
 At times they pressurised the village headmen to sign the contract on behalf of the ryots.
 Those who signed the contract got cash advances from the planters at low rates of interest to produce indigo.
-But the loan committed the ryot to cultivating indigo on at least 25 per cent of the area under his holding.
-The planter provided the seed and the drill, while the cultivators prepared the soil, sowed the seed and looked after the crop.
+But the loan committed the ryot to cultivate indigo on at least 25 percent of the area under his holding.
+The planter provided the seed and the drill, while the cultivators prepared the soil, sowed the seed, and looked after the crop.

 CASE STUDY-INDIGO PRODUCTION